January 21, 2020 • Ocean Facts, Resources, Travel Ideas

 March – early April: Humpback whales can be spotted along the California coast.
 Humpbacks are almost black in color, with white markings along their underside, fins, and flukes (tail).
 Their flukes are wide with an uneven end, and their pectoral fins are long – almost one-third of their body length.

 Harbor seals lounging on rocks. © Rhys Watkin

 Oceanic Society is a 501(c)(3) non-profit organization dedicated to ocean conservation.
-Your participation in our whale watching trips helps fund our global ocean conservation programs and local programs including the Critter Scholars Program, which delivers life-changing ocean experiences free of charge to underserved student groups & communities around the San Francisco Bay Area.
-Also, we use our whale watching cruises as an opportunity to collect photographic identification data on marine mammals, which we share with a network of researchers throughout the eastern Pacific.
+Your participation in our whale watching trips helps fund our global ocean conservation programs and San Francisco area programs including the Critter Scholars Program, which delivers life-changing ocean experiences free of charge to underserved student groups & communities around the San Francisco Bay Area.
+We also use our whale watching cruises as an opportunity to collect photographic identification data on marine mammals, which we share with a network of researchers throughout the eastern Pacific.
 You can see our recently photographed whales on Happywhale.
 For more information, see our Whale Watching page.